Fault-Tolerant Checkout

 });

-Let's also write the HTTP endpoint for payments.
-It listens for any payment event generated by the user.
+The payment endpoint handles the communication between the payment system and the checkout workflow.
 It uses the payment ID to signal the checkout workflow whether the payment succeeded or failed.
 It then retrieves the order ID from the checkout workflow so the browser can redirect the customer to the order status page.

 fastify.post<{